Mathematics: Proposed definitions

-There is no general consensus about a definition of mathematics or its epistemological status—that is, its place among other human activities.
+There is no general consensus about the definition of mathematics or its epistemological status—that is, its place inside knowledge.
 A great many professional mathematicians take no interest in a definition of mathematics, or consider it undefinable.
 There is not even consensus on whether mathematics is an art or a science.
 Some just say, "mathematics is what mathematicians do".
-This makes sense, as there is a strong consensus among them about what is mathematics and what is not.
-Most proposed definitions try to define mathematics by its object of study.
+A common approach is to define mathematics by its object of study.

 Aristotle defined mathematics as "the science of quantity" and this definition prevailed until the 18th century.
 However, Aristotle also noted a focus on quantity alone may not distinguish mathematics from sciences like physics; in his view, abstraction and studying quantity as a property "separable in thought" from real instances set mathematics apart.
 In the 19th century, when mathematicians began to address topics—such as infinite sets—which have no clear-cut relation to physical reality, a variety of new definitions were given.
-With the large number of new areas of mathematics that appeared since the beginning of the 20th century and continue to appear, defining mathematics by this object of study becomes an impossible task.
+With the large number of new areas of mathematics that have appeared since the beginning of the 20th century, defining mathematics by its object of study has become increasingly difficult.
+For example, in lieu of a definition, Saunders Mac Lane in Mathematics, form and function summarizes the basics of several areas of mathematics, emphasizing their inter-connectedness, and observes: